 Vaxxas has established a collaboration and license agreement with Merck (known as Merck in the U.S. and MSD outside of the U.S.).
 Under an agreement, signed in 2020, Merck has exclusive rights to utilize Vaxxas' proprietary HD-MAP platform for an undisclosed vaccine candidate from Merck's vaccine pipeline.
 Merck also has options to license the HD-MAP technology for two additional vaccines.

-Vaxxas intends to pursue collaborations and licenses similar with other global leaders in vaccines leveraging some of the notable benefits that Vaxxas’ HD-MAP platform has, including:
+Vaxxas is pursuing collaborations and licenses with other global leaders in vaccines to leverage the benefits of its HD-MAP platform, including:

 • Enhanced immunogenicity